bmark01/nate_site/edits.md

 ### Management Hierarchy
 📌 **Note:**
 > Is this section necessary?
-Seems like profiles are more of a back-end feature?
+Seems like profiles are more of a back end/technical feature?
->

 Avoid the pitfalls of inexperienced employees having unrestricted access to all features and materials, leading to potential mishaps like accidentally deleting multiple years of customer data.

 ClearLine offers various access options—full or limited, across all locations or just one.